Notre-Dame Basilica (Montreal): Restoration

+An investigation in 2017 found much of the upper stonework to be deteriorating.
+Restoration work on the cathedral began in 2020.
+The project was estimated to cost $50 million and take over a decade.
+As of 2026, the first two phases of the project are complete out of a total of six phases.

 Bells

-Both towers have bells, the West Tower (La Persévérance), has a bourdon bell nicknamed Jean-Baptiste, cast in John Dod Ward’s Eagle Foundry in 1848.
+Both towers have bells, the West Tower (La Persévérance), has a bourdon bell nicknamed Jean-Baptiste, cast in John Dod Ward's Eagle Foundry in 1848.
 Jean-Baptiste weighs 10,900 kg and tolls only on special occasions such as funerals, great church festivals and Christmas Eve.
-The East Tower (La Temperance), houses a ten-bell carillon from the same foundry in May 24, 1842.
+The East Tower (La Temperance), houses a ten-bell carillon from the same foundry on May 24, 1842.

 Public access

 The basilica offers musical programming of choral and organ performances.
 It is a tradition among many Montrealers to attend the annual performance of Handel's Messiah every Christmas.

 More than 11 million people visit Notre-Dame every year, only one million fewer than Notre-Dame de Paris.